Bound states and decay dynamics in $N$-level Friedrichs model with factorizable interactions: Basic model and effective Hamiltonian

-and the spectral density $J(\om)\equiv\vert g(\om)\vert ^2\rho(\om)$.
-One can find that projecting the stationary Schr{\"o}dinger equation~(\ref{SSE}) onto the discrete subspace yields two distinct formalisms: the homogeneous eigenvalue equation~(\ref{EigenEq}) and the non-homogeneous equation~(\ref{QPhi}).
-The solutions $\vert \Phi(E) \rangle$ of these equations correspond to the discrete bound states and the continuous scattering states of the total system, respectively.
+One can find that projecting the stationary Schr{\"o}dinger Eq.~(\ref{SSE}) onto the discrete subspace yields two distinct formalisms: the homogeneous Eq.~(\ref{EigenEq}) and the non-homogeneous Eq.~(\ref{QPhi}).
+The solutions $| \Phi(E) \rangle$ of these equations correspond to the discrete bound states and the continuous scattering states of the total system, respectively.
 This distinction will be elaborated upon in the following discussion.